 - False labeling of germination percentage.

-Saddle Butte Ag., Inc., Shedd, Oregon, has paid $1,000 for a case involving one seed shipment to Indiana.
-Seed regulatory officials in Indiana cooperated in the initial sampling and inspection.
-The alleged violations were:
+New Seed, Inc., Lake Oswego, Oregon, has paid $350 for a case involving one seed shipment.
+There was one seed shipment to Missouri which was subsequently reshipped to Kentucky.
+Seed regulatory officials in Kentucky cooperated in the initial sampling and inspection.
+The alleged violation was:

-- False labeling of germination percentage, and
+- False labeling of germination percentages;

-- False labeling of pure seed percentages and weed seed, and
+- False labeling of pure seed percentages.

 - Failure to keep or supply records;

-Winfield Solutions, LLC, St. Paul, Minnesota, has paid $500 for a case involving one seed shipment to Missouri.
-Seed regulatory officials in Missouri cooperated in the initial sampling and inspection.
+SiteOne Landscape Supply, Cleveland, Ohio, has paid $1,100 for a case involving one seed shipment.
+There was one seed shipment from Oregon to Indiana.
+Seed regulatory officials in Indiana cooperated in the initial sampling and inspection.
 The alleged violation was:

 - False labeling of germination percentage.